salaubukola85-hub/Coffee-Shop-Sales-Dashboard/README.md

 - Monthly performance shows a steady increase from January to June, with June recording the highest sales.
 - Product types like Barista Espresso, Brewed Chai Tea, Hot Chocolate, and Gourmet Brewed Coffee also show strong contributions, indicating diverse customer preferences beyond regular coffee.
 ---

+## Recommendations

+# Capitalize on Peak Hours
+- Introduce morning-exclusive promotions to maximize high-traffic hours
+# Ehance product Performance
+- Leverage Espresso as the best-selling item by offering bundled deals.
+- Expand premium coffee offerings to boost high-margin sales.
+# Leverage Seasonal Trends
+- Address the drop in February sales by introducing winter specials or promotions.
+- Use insights from high-performing months (June) to guide future marketing campaigns.
+# Operational Adjustments
+-Optimize staffing based on peak hours to improve efficiency and service quality.
+Adjust inventory restocking to align with demand patterns.

 ##  Purpose of the Project